How Candida Can Affect Your Health and How To Help Control It

 Candida Albicans: An Opportunistic Microorganism

 Candida is opportunistic meaning it adjusts and adapts to environments in order to survive.
 It is able to change forms depending on the pH of the intestines which it lives.
-It will also release metabolites to change the pH of its environment to better support its survival.
+It CAN also release metabolites to change the pH of its environment to better support its survival.

 Candida albicans is able to protect itself through biofilms.
 These protective coverings are formed around the microorganism and keep it from experiencing the harsh effects of our immune system.

 Candida albicans existence is normal but is by no means useful, especially when overgrowth occurs.
-Following a low refined carbohydrate and sugar diet will help you to avoid unnecessary candida overgrowth leading to poor health outcomes.
+Following a low refined carbohydrate and sugar diet may help you to avoid unnecessary candida overgrowth leading to poor health outcomes.